SomervilleCC/interactivesomerville/README.md

 You might want to install PIL first.
 For more information on installing PIL, see [Installing PIL](http://pinaxproject.com/docs/0.7/pil/#ref-pil).

 If you've got PIL working, good for you.
 Now we're going to make a slight adjustment to Pinax's default installation.
-Go to the directory where you've downloaded the tarball:
+By default Pinax 0.7.3 runs Django 1.0.4.
+We're going to change this to run Django 1.1.1.
+Go to the directory where you've downloaded the tarball and unpack it:

     $ tar xvfz Pinax-0.7.3-bundle.tar.gz
     $ cd Pinax-0.7.3-bundle/requirements/base